 Like all EU directives, the NIS-2 requires EU member states to transpose the requirements into national law.
 In this case, this must be done by October 2024.

-In Germany, the draft (!) for the NIS-2 Implementation Act (NIS2UmsuCG) (German), passed on July 24, 2024, is available now.
-This law, in turn, stipulates that the “BSI Act” (BSIG) should be enacted, and a total of 32 other laws and ordinances, such as the Telecommunications Act and the DIGA Act, should be amended (see Fig. 1).
+In Germany, the NIS 2 Implementation Act did not come into force until December 5, 2025, which—as the name suggests—implements the provisions of the EU directive into national law.
+This implementation act in turn stipulates that the “BSI Act” (BSIG) and a total of 32 other laws and regulations, such as the Telecommunications Act and the DIGA Act, are to be amended (see Fig. 1).
+It also designates the BSI as the responsible national authority.

-The NIS-2 requires member states to adopt national security strategies and designate or establish competent national authorities for cyber crisis management, central points of contact, and computer emergency response teams.
+NIS 2 requires member states to adopt national security strategies and designate or establish competent national authorities for cyber crisis management, as well as central points of contact and computer emergency response teams.

 The NIS-2 Directive can be supplemented by implementing acts.